Ash84/Dataverse-Client/Readme.md

 There is no explicit synchronisation performed in this library.
 The Dataverse configuration is stored in the internal state of  implementation classes, so new instances of `DataverseAPIImpl` should be used for each request if running in a multi-threaded environment connecting to different Dataverses.

-## Github actions

-Tests and integration tests run on:
-- pull request
-- merge to master,
--  once a month, to detect regressions in API calls to https://demo.dataverse.org.

 ## Developing